Clastify logo

 Primary cells, secondary cells and fuel cells

 A fuel cell is an electrochemical cell that produces electrical energy from a continuous supply of fuel and oxidant.
-It isn’t recharged like a secondary cell; fresh reactants are fed in instead.
+You don’t recharge it like a secondary cell; instead, fresh reactants are supplied.

 Cell typeMain advantageMain disadvantage